Our Catering Services

 As years went on, despite Chris’ encouragement to be a doctor or do anything except for the restaurant industry, Ryan was resilient.
 He began catering at 11 years old and started working full time at another high volume restaurant at 13.
 All throughout high school, he continued this job and catered for Chris on weekends and days off.
 While attending university in London, Ryan worked at a restaurant throughout the week but always returned home on weekends to cater.
 He finished his education at France Business School, in Amiens, France, before moving home with hopes of continuing the Bistro’s success and operating as the fifth generation of family business in the same building.

-Ryan has spent the past few years, expanding his horizons while operating Devlin’s Advocate, downtown Brantford, amongst managing the Bistro.
+Ryan spent a few years expanding his horizons while operating Devlin’s Advocate, downtown Brantford, amongst managing the Bistro.
 In December of 2018, Ryan & Chris decided to sell the Brantford restaurant in order to focus on the Bistro and ever growing catering business.
-Now their minds combine with their chefs to create continental and local inspired cuisine to be served in an upscale, casual environment by their loyal and charming servers.
+Now Ryan’s mind combines with his chefs to create continental and local inspired cuisine to be served in an upscale, casual environment by their loyal and charming servers.
 An approach has been taken to the menu design, focusing on serving locally sourced and purveyed products in conjunction with premium quality imported ingredients to ensure every satisfaction is met.

 You can find their balanced dishes served at the restaurant in Mount Pleasant, just 10 minutes south of Brantford, or contact either of them to have your next celebration catered.